 Strategies for parents - children affected by natural disasters (DOC, 217KB) developed by the department provides strategies for parents to use when talking to and supporting their children during a natural disaster.

-The Australian Psychological Society has also developed the resource
+The Australian Psychological Society has developed the resource

 Looking after children who have been affected by floods (PDF, 59KB).
 This resource provides parents and carers with information on the impacts of trauma on children and how parents can help children recover.

-After a natural disaster (PDF, 259KB) which provides information for parents, family members and friends about common reactions to a natural disaster and how to help a young person.
+headspace has developed the resource After a natural disaster which provides information for parents, family members and friends about common reactions to a natural disaster and how to help a young person.

 The Trauma, Loss and Grief Network's resource